.

 Beychevelle

-This cellar will be soon a distant memory because of modernization works taking place at Beychevelle
+This cellar will soon be a distant memory because of modernization works at Beychevelle

-There's a lot of modernisation going on at Beychevelle.
-New cellar, new facilities like f.i. reception and tasting room.
-It'll very interesting to see how the new buildings will melt together with already beautiful other parts of this property, when the entire modernisation work is finished.
+There's a lot of modernization going on at Beychevelle.
+A new cellar, new facilities like f.i.
+Reception and tasting room.
+When the modernization work is finished, it'll be exciting to see how the new buildings will melt together with already beautiful other parts of this property.

-Merlot harvest started at 22/9 and finished on 29/9, Cabernet Franc and Cabernet Sauvignon started on the 30th September and were still harvested, while Petit Verdot would be harvested in all on the day of our visit.
+Merlot harvest started on 22/9 and finished on 29/9; Cabernet Franc and Cabernet Sauvignon began on the 30th of September and were still harvested, while Petit Verdot would be harvested in all on the day of our visit.

-I don't want to repeat myself too much, but Philippe Blanc, Beychevelles manager, expected as other winemakers in Bordeaux, 2015 to be very close to 2005.
+I want to avoid repeating myself, but Philippe Blanc, Beychevelles manager, expected other winemakers in Bordeaux 2015 to be very close to 2005.
 He arranged a little vertical for us.

 2014 Amiral de Beychevelle - 57% Cabernet Sauvignon + 43% Merlot.
-Big acidity, meaty with earthy flavours, tannic.
-Very different from tasting it in March this year, where this wine was rounder, fruitier and more accessible.
+Big acidity, meaty with earthy flavors, tannic.
+Very different from tasting it in March this year, where this wine was rounder, fruitier, and more accessible.
 88p.

 2014 Beychevelle - 39% Cabernet Sauvignon, 51% Merlot, 5% Cabernet Franc and 5% Petit Verdot.
-Very aromatic, velvety, excellent acidity, full of blackberry fruit, pure elegance and finesse, lot of style and long aftertaste.
-More tannin detectable this time.
-Sublime effort and kudos to Philippe Blanc for creating this beauty!
+Very aromatic and velvety, with excellent acidity, full of blackberry fruit, pure elegance and finesse, a lot of style, and a long aftertaste.
+More tannin was detectable this time.
+A sublime effort, and kudos to Philippe Blanc for creating this beauty!
 94+p.

 2011 Beychevelle - deeper and longer than 2012, stronger structure, creamy fruit.
 92+p.

 2010 Beychevelle - 54% Cabernet Sauvignon + 38% Merlot + 5% Cabernet Franc + 3% Petit Verdot.
-Aromatic, chocolate, cacao, fat fruit and tannin, sophisticated and refined, long, rich and with great complexity.
-Beauty wine and extremely graceful one.
+Aromatic, chocolate, cacao, fat fruit, and tannin are sophisticated, refined, long, rich, and complex.
+Beauty wine and an extremely graceful one.
 95p.

 Palmer